JohnConnorNPC/Not-Another-Twitter-Bot/README.md

 ## Usage

-### Web Endpoint
+### Using the Web Endpoint

 1. Start the Flask server:
 ```bash
 python Not-Another-Twitter-BOT.py
 ```

-2. Navigate to `http://localhost:5000/` in your browser to initiate the OAuth2 authorization process.
+2. Open your browser and navigate to `http://localhost:5000/` to initiate the OAuth2 authorization process.

-3. Use the `/sendtweet` endpoint to post tweets:
+3. To post tweets, use the `/sendtweet` endpoint:
 ```bash
 curl --header "Content-Type: application/json" \
   --request POST \